dhuo/msan622/homework1/README.md

 #### Discussion####
 The graph show under different genre topics, the rating performances varied by budget. as above, the colors are consistent.
-I used 3 by 3 multiples, by 'scale_x_discrete' and color them by geners. and on the x axis, I showed the budget in thousand, which make them don't overlap each other.
+I used 3 by 3 multiples, by [scale_x_discrete] and color them by geners. and on the x axis, I showed the budget in thousand, which make them don't overlap each other.
 - [SmallMultiples](hw1-multiples.png)

 ###Plot4: Multi lines###